Engagement Terms

 11.1 You must pay us all amounts outlined in our invoice within ten (10) days of receipt of our invoices, unless otherwise specified by us, in the manner reasonably nominated by us, without set-off, counter-claim, holding or deduction.

-11.2 Subject to our agreement with you, if you fail to pay in accordance with these Terns, we may charge you:
+11.2 Subject to the Agreement, if You fail to pay in accordance with these Terms, we may charge You:

 (b) Compound interest at a rate of 12% per annum on the overdue amount which will begin accruing on the first day that payment is overdue.